SpotTheSpy/backend/README.md

 ### Start ASGI Server

-To start an ASGI server, you can run both of these commands:
+To start an ASGI server, you can run either one of these commands:
 ```bash
 python main.py
 ```